-With this in mind, the transition plan from the existing suite of byelaws to a new, unified suite of byelaws should have regard to what is reasonable and practical.
-It is proposed that there could be two steps in the byelaw review strategy:-
+The operational plan to move the Authority from the existing suite of byelaws to a new, unified suite of byelaws should have regard to what is reasonable and practical.
+It is proposed that there could be two steps in the process:-

-- 1. Step1 Harmonise & remove duplication: at its most basic level, this should be a housekeeping operation to establish a single set of NWIFCA byelaws that apply throughout the District, and to get rid of the old NWSFC, CSFC, NRA and EA byelaws.
-For some byelaws this may be simple; for others (such as vessel size limits) this is a major undertaking. - 2.
-Step 2 Modernise: once it is clear what a harmonised and duplicate-free regime would look like, it may then be appropriate to make new byelaws, particularly if the Authority decides to progress down the "métier based" approach to regulation.
+- Step1 Harmonise & remove duplication: at its most basic level, this should be a housekeeping operation to establish a single set of NWIFCA byelaws that apply throughout the District, and to get rid of the old NWSFC, CSFC, NRA and EA byelaws.
+For some byelaws this may be simple; for others (such as vessel size limits) this is a major undertaking. - Step 2 Modernise: once it is clear what a harmonised and duplicate-free regime would look like, it may then be appropriate to make new byelaws, particularly if the Authority decides to progress down the "métier based" approach to regulation.

-By breaking down the review process into these two steps it should become more manageable.
+By breaking down the review process into these two steps, it should become more manageable.

-This proposal is intended to be flexible: it is possible for some byelaw areas that having carried out Step 1, then Step 2 might be straightforward.
+This process is intended to be flexible: it is possible for some byelaw areas that having carried out Step 1, then Step 2 might be straightforward.
 For other areas, it may be more appropriate to make a new byelaw at the end of Step 1, and then revisit Step 2 at a later date (for instance, after other overlapping byelaws have also been updated).

-&lt;sup>1 It is noted that these byelaws are due to be replaced by a new "Potting Permit Byelaw"
+2 It is noted that these byelaws are due to be replaced by a new "Potting Permit Byelaw"

-&lt;sup>2 This is essentially a change in management strategy which does not seem to have been formally discussed and agreed - perhaps something else to consider?
+3 This is essentially a change in management strategy which does not seem to have been formally discussed and agreed - perhaps something else to consider?